-Since early 2020, the spread of the Covid-19 pandemic is causing significant disruption to society and the world-wide economy, impacting NN Leven, its employees, its customers and its suppliers.
+Since early 2020, the spread of the Covid-19 pandemic is causing significant disruption to society and the world-wide economy, impacting NN Group, its employees, its customers and its suppliers.
 Financial markets have been severely impacted by significant volatility in interest rates, equity prices and spreads and the world-wide economy has been significantly impacted as well.
 Governments and central banks worldwide are responding to this crisis with aid packages and further supporting measures.
-At the date of this report, the depth and length of this crisis is unknown.
-NN Leven is constantly monitoring the developments and the (potential) impact of the Covid-19 pandemic on NN Leven.
-The most significant risks that NN Leven is facing in this context are related to the financial markets (including interest rates, equity prices and spreads), insurance risk (including mortality and policyholder behaviour) and operational risk (continuity of business processes).
-Note 44 'Risk management' of the 2020 Annual Report of NN Leven includes extensive disclosure on the exposure to such risks and the risk management thereof.
+NN Group is constantly monitoring the developments and the (potential) impact on NN Group.
+The most significant risks that NN Group is facing in this context are related to the financial markets (including interest rates, inflation, equity prices and spreads), insurance risk (including mortality and policyholder behavior) and operational risk (continuity of business processes).
+Note 52 'Risk management' in the 2021 Consolidated annual accounts includes extensive disclosure on the exposure to such risks and the risk management thereof.

-The Covid-19 pandemic, and the related impact on the financial markets, impacted the results of NN Leven in 2020 mainly in the following areas:

-- Negative revaluations on real estate and private equity investments in certain market sectors, reflected in Investment income Change in fair value of real estate investments and share of result from associates and joint ventures. - Additional uncertainties in the determination of the fair value of illiquid assets, including real estate investments and private equity investments.
-NN Leven uses quarterly appraisals by external valuers as main input for the determination of fair value of its real estate investments.
-Uncertainties in the current environment have led to the inclusion of 'material valuation uncertainty' clauses in certain external valuation reports.
-Such clauses do not imply that the valuation cannot be relied upon, but are used to indicate that in the current extraordinary circumstances less certainty can be attached to valuations than would otherwise be the case.
+The Covid-19 pandemic, and the related impact on the financial markets, impacted the financial reporting of NN Group mainly through additional uncertainties in the determination of the fair value of illiquid assets, including real estate investments and private equity investments.
+NN Group uses quarterly appraisals by external valuers as main input for the determination of fair value of its real estate investments.
+During 2020 uncertainties in the environment have led to the inclusion of 'material valuation uncertainty' clauses in certain external valuation reports.
+Such clauses do not imply that the valuation cannot be relied upon, but are used to indicate that - in the extraordinary circumstances - less certainty can be attached to valuations than would otherwise be the case.

-In 2020, there was no significant impact from the Covid-19 pandemic on the technical provisions for insurance contracts.

-Postponements of interest and/or principal payments have been offered on an individual basis to retail borrowers who face temporary payment difficulties on their mortgage loans or consumer loans.
-The number of cases is limited and the financial impact for NN Leven was not significant.
+In 2021, the Covid-19 pandemic continued, but the impact on NN Group's financial reporting in 2021 was limited.
+Valuation uncertainties were no longer included for valuations and there were no significant impairments (including debt and equity securities, loans and intangible assets).
+Furthermore, there was no significant impact from the Covid-19 pandemic on the technical provisions for Life insurance contracts.
+For Non-life disability insurance contracts there are both direct effects from insureds being affected by Covid-19 as well as indirect effects from longer disability as treatment is postponed.
+For specific portfolios this (may) lead to increased claims; however the observed and expected financial impact for NN Group is not significant.
+NN Bank offered postponements of interest and/or principal payments on an individual basis to retail borrowers who face temporary payment difficulties on their mortgage loans or consumer loans.
+The number of cases is limited and the financial impact for NN Group was not significant.

-At the date of this report, it is too early to determine the structural impact of the Covid-19 pandemic on results, capitalisation and longer term assumptions, if any.
-Also the amount and profitability of new sales may be impacted but, at the date of this report, it is too early to assess any (potential) structural impact.
+At the date of this report, it cannot be assessed whether there will be additional structural impact of the Covid-19 pandemic on results, capitalization and funding, long term assumptions and actual cash flows.
+Also the amount and profitability of new sales may be impacted but, at the date of this report, any (potential) structural impact cannot be assessed.

-NN Leven has established a business continuity plan to help ensure the continuity of its businesses, the well-being of its staff and its capability to support its customers, whilst maintaining financial and operational resilience.
+NN Group has established a business continuity plan to help ensure the continuity of its businesses, the well-being of its staff and its capability to support its customers, whilst maintaining financial and operational resilience.